Hua–Yi distinction: Sixteen Kingdoms

-During the Uprising of the Five Barbarians (五胡) and ravaging of North China that occurred around 310 CE, the Jin dynasty and other ethnic Han appealed to entrenched beliefs in the Hua–Yi distinction when calling for resistance to the Wu Hu invasion and the Yi they represented.
-The historians of the Southern dynasties, who were all Han Chinese, portrayed the Wu Hu as barbaric.
+During the Uprising of the Five Barbarians (五胡) and ravaging of North China that occurred at the start of the 4th century, the Jin dynasty and other ethnic Han appealed to entrenched beliefs in the Hua–Yi distinction when calling for resistance to the Five Barbarians and the Yi they represented.
+The Jin was eventually driven out of the north and relocated south of the Yangtze River.
+The historians of the Southern dynasties, who were all Han Chinese, portrayed the non-Han rulers as barbaric.